 The culinary chefs at Prativo make each dish with a mission to emphasise the raw natural flavours of local produce.
 The chefs use simplistic cooking techniques and very little flavouring.
 For example, the chefs will only lightly frying Hokkaido chives to bring out the natural strong garlic smell in the vegetable dish.

 As for the mains and the accompanying sauce, these often vary depending on seasonal produce.
-However, some of the mains in the summer season have included roast pork with fruits sauce and poached scallop.
+However, some of the mains in the summer season have included roast pork with fruit sauce and poached scallop.
 Other alternatives have included minced shrimp & tuna pasta, with tomato sauce as well as minced meat & mustard spinach pasta, with olive oil.

 The restaurant is able to make the main dishes entirely vegetarian for guests with dietary requirements, by request.